getdave/standalone-block-editor/TUTORIAL.md

 }, [] );
 ```

-In this handler (which runs on the equivalent of the `componentDidMount`
-lifecycle hook), we:
+In this handler, we:

 * Grab the serialized block data from local storage.
-* Convert the serialzed blocks back to JavaScript objects using the `parse()`
+* Convert the serialized blocks back to JavaScript objects using the `parse()`
   utility.
 * Call the state setter `updateBlocks` causing the `blocks` value to be updated
   in state to reflect the blocks retrieved from LocalStorage.

 As a result of these operations the controlled `<BlockEditorProvider>` component
 is updated with the blocks restored from LocalStorage causing the editor to
-reflect this.
+show these blocks.

-Finally, for good measure we generate a notice which will display in our `<Notice>` component as
+Finally, for good measure we generate a notice - which will display in our `<Notice>` component as a "snackbar" notice - to indicate that the blocks have been restored.
-a "snackbar" notice.

-## Conclusion
+## Wrapping up

+If you've made it this far then congratulations!
+I hope you now have a better understanding of how the block editor works under the hood.

+In addition, you've reviewed an working example of the code required to implement your own custom functioning block editor.
+This information should prove useful, especially as Gutenberg expands beyond editing just the `Post` and into Widgets, Full Site Editing and beyond!

+The full code for the custom functioning block editor we've just built is [available on Github](https://github.com/getdave/standalone-block-editor).
+I encourage you to download and try it out for yourself.
+Experiment, then and take things even further!

+My thanks to `@epiqueras` (Enrique Piqueras) for his technical review of this tutorial and all his work on the "Edit Site" feature of the Full Site Editing project in Gutenberg, from which I was able to learn so much.